 Concluded the environmental study, the Government environmental agency has concluded that large areas of the Block were environmentally sensitive hence materially limiting the area available for exploration work and rendering the feasibility of the project, both financially and operational ineffective.
 Accordingly, on September 26, 2022, the Company presented to ANH a request to enter into a mutual agreement among the parties to terminate the E&P Contract for Block VMM-18.
-Following this communication, the ANH has requested confirmation of restrictions imposed by ANLA, to which the Company provided detailed documentation on March 9, 2023.
+Following this communication, the ANH has requested confirmation of restrictions imposed by the Colombian National Environmental Agency ("ANLA"), to which the Company provided detailed documentation on March 9, 2023.
 The Company is currently awaiting a reply from the ANH on its application.